 Proficient in faith integration: The faculty member articulates a clear understanding of academic faith integration and can give thoughtful examples of faith integration in the context of his/her discipline.
 Evidence of developed faith integration practice can be unambiguously described related to the faculty member's teaching or scholarship.
 The faculty member can clearly describe how the Christian faith (and/or his/her own faith tradition) and his/her academic discipline are mutually informative.
-Additional supportive resources are meaningfully chosen, well-used, and appropriate for the faculty member's academic assignment.
+Appropriate supportive resources are well-used, and add value to the faculty member's academic assignment.